 - Tobacco organisations are referred to simply as ‘respondents’, rather than stakeholders or consultees.
 They are not partners in the development of NICE guidance.
 As such, individuals working for, or holding office in, tobacco organisations cannot be appointed to NICE’s advisory committees.

-- NICE staff and committee members who interact with tobacco manufacturers do so only as far as it is necessary to make tobacco companies aware of the guidance and quality standard development process and their opportunity to engage with it.
+- NICE staff, its advisory committee members, and organisations that act on behalf of NICE in the development of its guidance, who interact with tobacco organisations, do so only so far as it is necessary to make them aware of relevant guidance and quality standards in development.

-- All communication, written or verbal, with tobacco manufacturers is recorded, and made available on the NICE website.
+- Any communication, written or verbal, with tobacco organisations is recorded, and made available on the NICE website.

-- Any comments received during the consultation process on guidance or standards, where tobacco companies are acting as ‘respondents’, are made public, along with the NICE responses to these comments.
+- Any comments received during the consultation process on guidance or standards, where members or representatives of tobacco organisations are acting as ‘respondents’, are made public, along with the responses to these comments.

-- All organisations that engage with NICE’s processes for guidance and standard development are asked to declare any direct or indirect links with, or funding from the tobacco industry.
+- All organisations that engage with NICE’s processes for guidance and standard development are asked to declare any direct or indirect links with, or funding from tobacco organisations.
 These declarations are published on the NICE website.

 - All research used when developing tobacco-related guidance is clearly referenced.
-Any evidence sponsored or supplied by the tobacco industry is identified as such, is carefully evaluated and assessed in line with NICE published methodology, and used with caution.
+Any evidence sponsored or supplied by tobacco organisations is identified as such, is carefully evaluated and assessed in line with NICE published methodology and used with caution.